 This pays for recreational fisheries management and activities under the following Programs:

-- Licensing and Administration – licensing system and database management, sales and distribution of licences, production and distribution measuring gauges to licence holders, phone enquiry service.
+Licensing and Administration– licensing database management, sales and distribution of licences, distribution of fisheries education products to licence holders, phone enquiry service.

 - Recreational sea fishing licence holders decreased by ~800 from the previous year to almost 19,000 and close to the 2015/16 record low level of the last decade.
 Licence numbers still remain relatively low - around 10% less than the average of the previous ten years.